duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-13-router-actions-and-effects.md

 {{users$ | async | json}}
 ```

+#### 1 .Add a new presentational components for users

 ```
 ng g c components/users-table -a=admin-portal/users
 ```

+* Add a toolbar module

 ```
 ng g c components/users-table-toolbar -a=admin-portal/users
 ```

+* Add a toolbar with select field

 ```html
 <mat-toolbar>